helmi0695/rag_paragraph_search_and_paper_summarisation/README.md

 - Not recommended: Locally in case you have enough Ressources:

-  - Vreate a virtual environment (i.e. using: python3 -m venv myenv)
+  - Create a virtual environment (i.e. using: python3 -m venv myenv)
   - Activate it.
   - install the requirements.txt using 'pip install -r requirements.txt'
   - Run 'python main.py'

 - Recommended: In Colab:
   - Full walkthrough with comments and examples: notebooks/colab_full_walkthrough_InstaDeep_llm_task_llama_2_7b_chat_agent.ipynb